 - Attend Countdown to Christmas, one of the most popular Christmas events in Celebration, Florida, featuring up and coming musicians from across the US.
-(Most notably, Justin Beiber performed on this stage at one of these popular Orlando Christmas shows.)
+(Most notably, Justin Bieber performed on stage at one of these popular Orlando Christmas shows in the past!)

 - “Ice skate” on a plexiglass rink.
 If you have young kids who want to skate, they also have braces to help them stay up.

 - Take one of many horse-drawn carriage rides offered.